 You need to learn to take those breaks in an efficient way.
 You think working for one hour and then watching Netflix for another is a great break taking way?

 The answer is no. Learning to take breaks that will actually help you is crucial in maintaining a good work ethic.

-Try taking shorter breaks but more frequently instead of few long ones.
+Try taking shorter breaks but more frequently instead of a few long ones.
 This way you will keep your balance and it will be easier to get back into a working mode.
 Raise your hand if you ever felt trouble going back to work after a break you took!

 That’s what I thought.

 Want to learn how to take efficient breaks?
-Here’re few steps to get you on the right foot:
+Here’re a few steps to get you on the right foot: